Kenny Marco: 1960s to 1980s

 When Motherlode broke up in December 1969, Marco, Steve Kennedy and Wayne Stone went on to be members of Dr. Music in Toronto, Ontario, Canada.
 He replaced guitarist Jon Palma.
 As a member of Dr. Music, one of the albums he played on was the self-titled album in 1972, released on GRT RCC 23172.
 He played on the Tequila Sunrise by David Clayton-Thomas that was released that year.

 1990s to 2000s

 In March 2015, Marco and Theresa Sokyrka were set to play a benefit concert for the Hope Cancer Centre.
-He had worked with Sokyra previously, playing on her 2005 album, These Old Charms.
+He had worked with Sokyrka previously, playing on her 2005 album, These Old Charms.